michaelsevilla/malacology-popper/paper/paper.md

 execute wrapper simplifies the implementation, it burdens the applications, since they need to be recompiled to use the \texttt{exec()} function.

+Although these OSD interfaces are powerful, the current implementation has drawbacks.
+OSD interfaces are written in C/C++ and compiled into a shared library, so the developer must account for different target architectures.
+Second, C/C++ provides more functionality than is necessary since the snippets of interface code mainly set policies and perform simple operations.
+Finally, developing these interfaces in C/C++ has high overhead.
+The developer must learn how the OSD dynamically loads the shared libraries (_e.g._, OSDs rely on a strict naming convention to find shared libraries), how to get their interfaces compiled using the Ceph \texttt{make} system, and how to debug issues that are not related to their specific interface (_e.g._, the OSD cannot find the shared library) - this learning curve is unacceptable for non-Ceph developers, especially since most interfaces are one-off solutions specific to their applications.

+### New Interface Classes

 <!-- Background: Lua object interfaces -->

-Our framework has a mechanism for defining and running object and metadata balancer classes with scripting.
+Our framework has added a mechanism for defining and running object and metadata balancer classes using the Lua scripting language.
 Scripting is useful in large systems for 3 reasons:

 - accelerates deployment: tweaking policies, like changing a threshold or metric calculation, does not require a full recompile or system start-up.

 - transparency: if the bindings carefully expose the correct metrics and functions, the user does not need to learn the internal functions, variables, or types of the system.

 - portability: scripts can be exchanged across platforms and system versions without compatibility issues.

-This effectively decouples policy from mechanism, which helps future designers explore trade-offs and isolates policy development from code-hardened systems.
-Decoupling policy mechanism is not a new technique but designing the storage system with programmability as a first-class citizen is <!-- For example, McKusick--> credits policy/mechanism separation as the biggest reason for the success of the block allocation mechanisms in the Fast File System~\cite{mckusick:fast2015-FFS} yet there are no mechanisms for transparently exposing and modifying the underlying logic in modern file systems.

-Malacology has Lua bindings that expose functions and symbols both ways; the host program can call functions defined in Lua and the Lua scripts can call functions defined in native C++.
+Our Lua bindings expose functions and symbols both ways; the host program can call functions defined in Lua and the Lua scripts can call functions defined in native C++.
 These bindings are merged upstream.
+Lua is frequently used in game engines to set policies but we use it here because most of the user-defined classes in Ceph are policies as well!
+We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say _what to do_ with the data once we have it.
+Separating policy from mechanism is a driving factor in using Lua.
 We choose Lua for 4 reasons: performance, portabability, size, and security.

-### Using Lua

 <!-- Lua is fast and embeddable -->

-Lua is a performs well as an embeddable scripting language.
+Lua performs well as an embeddable scripting language.
 Although it is an interpreted language, the bindings are designed to make the exchange of variables and functions amongst languages straightforward.
 The LuaJIT virtual machine boasts near-native performance, making it a logical choice for scriptability frameworks in systems research [@neto:dls14-luaos].
 In storage systems, it has been effectively used both on [@grawinkel:pdsw2012-lua ;
 @watkins2013:bdmc13-in-vivo] and off [@sevilla:sc15-mantle] the critical path, where performance is important.
-Lua is frequently used in game engines to set policies but we use it here because most of the user-defined classes in Ceph are policies as well!
-We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say _what to do_ with the data once we have it.
-Separating policy from mechanism is a driving factor in using Lua.

 <!-- Lua is portable (script shipping) -->